Research, Projects & Community

 Research & Community Projects

 Research is an integral part of our culture as a museum, as we strive to promote understanding of the history of computing.
-As such our staff are involved in a wide range of research activities across the fields of computing; computing history; conservation and management of collections involving modern materials; and videogame preservation.
+Our staff are involved in a wide range of research activities across the fields of computing; computing history; conservation and management of collections involving modern materials; and video game preservation.

 We also get involved with local community projects where we can and these vary hugely in focus and in scope.
-Sometimes this just means we'll take part in community events like the Cambridge Big Weekend.
+Sometimes this just means we'll take part in community events like the Cambridge Big Weekend or Summer at the Museums.
 Other community projects are wider in scope and they often involve our staff in activities that help promote social inclusion or address inequalities.

-Swiss Rolls, Tea & the Electronic Office: A History of LEO, the World's First Business Computer - completed June 2023, but final tidying of loose ends ongoing
+Swiss Rolls, Tea & the Electronic Office: A History of LEO, the World's First Business Computer - completed June 2023, but some volunteer work is ongoing.

 Having developed the world's first business computer, LEO Computers played a key role in the early development of computing, and its subsequent social impact, but the LEO story is not well known.
 So, in partnership with the LEO Computers Society, and with grateful thanks to the National Lottery Heritage Fund, we are preserving, archiving and digitising LEO artefacts, documents and personal memories before they are lost forever.
 Further details can be found on our project webpage.